SueMottet/School_District_Analysis/README.md

 * The average reading score for each grade level from each school
 * The scores by school spending per student, by school size, and by school type

-##Project Goals:
+## Project Goals:

 ### 1. Replacing one school's ninth grade reading and math scores

-Before performing the replacement of the Thomas High School ninth grade reading and math scores the school data was populated with numbers like all the rest of the schools testing scores.
+Before performing the replacement of the Thomas High School ninth grade reading and math scores, the school data was populated with numbers like all the rest of the schools testing scores.

 A de-identified sampling of the Thomas ninth grade data before the data replacement work is performed is shown here:
 ![Pre Replacement image](/Resources/did_pre_NAN_replacement.png)